Ee-Chee/Spiced-Academy-tabasco-curriculum/vuejs/components.md

 <some-component></some-component>
 ```

-It is customary for the name to be all lowercase and have hyphens separating words (kebab case).
+It is customary for the name to be all lowercase and have hyphens separating words (kebab-case).

 The second argument is a configuration object of the sort you also pass to the `Vue` constructor.
 Almost everything you can pass to the `Vue` constructor you can also pass to `Vue.component`.
 Two important exceptions are `el` and `data`.